sebastiantoh/tp/docs/UserGuide.md

    currently displayed in the contact list, you can type `sale list c/2` and the sale list will update to show
     only sales made to Bernice Yu.

 2. Suppose the sale to be edited is at the third index in the sale list.
-Then, type `sale edit s/3 q/20` in the command box, and press <kbd>Enter</kbd> to execute it.
+Then, type `sale edit s/3 q/20` in the **Command Box**, and press <kbd>Enter</kbd> to execute it.

 3. You should see that the sale has been updated to reflect this new quantity.